AnjanC0des/Notes/LearnToLearn.md

 * Metacognition is the term referred to thinking about the way you are approaching a process to do the process in a better manner.
 * In learning you use metacognition techniques to ensure that you are learning in the right way and achieving results as intended.
 * This includes if three stages:
-   * **Planning the process** : We plan how we are going to approach a topic and making detailed milestones to achieve
+   * **Planning the process** : We plan how we are going to approach a topic and making detailed milestones to achieve it.
    * **Evaluating your actions in real time** : Taking a step back and assessing the way we are doing the process making sure we have clarity on the subject.
-   * **Assessing the results and reflecting on them** : After the learning process is complete, we reflect on how it was helpful, what worked, what didnt and how we can improve the process.
+   * **Assessing the results and reflecting on them** : After the learning process is complete, we reflect on how it was helpful, what worked, what didn't and how we can improve the process.
 * We assume the roles of architect, detective and judge of ourselves, and plan, assess and judge ourselves from a third person perspective.
 * We must keep in mind the ways how learning can be made more potent(like proper learning techniques), make sure to have positive associations and processes to make the information stick.
 * Different metacognition activities include:
-  * **Reflective writing** : journaling about the work to have feedback and clarity of our actions
+  * **Reflective writing** : Journaling about the work to have feedback and clarity of our actions.
   * **Summarization** : Making sure we can summarize and explain the learned concepts in simple manner
   * **Self questioning** : Questioning ourself and ensuring we are proceeding as planned and maximizing efficiency
   * **Visual Aids** : Visualizing concepts and having visual representation of our learning process or concepts themselves that can aid in the process